-Let's not worry too much: IMA on safety & efficacy of COVID vaccines
+Let's Not Worry Too Much: IMA On Safety & Efficacy Of Covid Vaccines

 New Delhi: Amid the ongoing debate around the safety and efficacy aspects of Covid vaccines, the president of Indian Medical Association (IMA) has advised the public to not worry too much about it.

 Speaking to IANS, Dr. J.A.
-Jayalal, president, IMA said, "We should not be too worried about the safety and efficacy of the vaccines since enough evidence is available to prove its credibility.
+Jayalal, president of IMA said, "We should not be too worried about the safety and efficacy of the vaccines since enough evidence is available to prove its credibility.

 "The vaccines are never 100 per cent protective and efficacious at any time.
 It helps us to some extent in getting ahead of the disease but eventually, herd immunity will set in to control the viral spread.
 So let's not worry too much about the safety and efficacy part," he said.